GAIP: Information for departments

 Eligibility for GAIP coverage is based on the calendar month, rather than the quarterly appointment dates.

-The date the department enters the eligible appointment into the UW payroll system, or notifies the Benefits Office of self-pay eligibility, determines the effective date of eligibility for the appointee’s benefits as outlined below.
+The date the department enters the eligible position into Workday, or notifies the UW Benefits office of self-pay eligibility, determines the effective date of eligibility for benefits as outlined below.
 Retroactive appointments do not create retroactive benefits eligibility.
 If funding from a source is delayed, departments may wish to use one of these alternatives to ensure that pay and benefits are provided in a timely way:

-- Initiate the appointment on an alternate budget, then transfer funds once the funding is completed, OR
+- Initiate the position on an alternate budget, then transfer funds once the funding is completed, OR

 - Request an advance budget number assignment.
 This process is outlined in Grants Information Memorandum 9